The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 -

-Contractual rent review clauses will not override the statutory process.
+Contractual clauses will not override the statutory process.

-Landlords and agents will not be permitted to accept offers above the advertised rent.
+Landlords and agents will be prohibited from accepting offers above the advertised rent.

-Properties must be marketed transparently at a clear asking rent and let at that level.
+Properties must be marketed transparently at a clear asking rent and let accordingly.

-There will be tighter controls around the way rent is taken at the start of a tenancy.
+Controls around rent in advance reduce flexibility at the start of a tenancy.

 What Is Not Changing?